dstackai/dstack/docs/installation.md

 S3 bucket name (dstack-142421590066-eu-west-1):
 ```

+!!! warning "NOTE:"
     Make sure to use an S3 bucket name that isn't used by other AWS accounts.

 The configuration will be saved in the `~/.dstack/config.yaml` file.